misfo/Shell-Turtlestein/README.md

 ![command output](https://img.skitch.com/20120207-e4wwrfr7s8tyds7rptfesxi65p.jpg)

-To send the current selection's text to the command's STDIN, prepend the command with a pipe (i.e. `|`).
+To pipe the current file or selections to the command, prepend a pipe character (i.e. `|`) to the command.
 To redirect a command's output to the view append an angle bracket (i.e. `>`) to the command.
 For example, `| sort >` will sort the currently selected lines.